 - Taste soup and add more salt if needed.

 - Ladle soup into bowls and pass garnishes at the table.
-Soup is best with a big squeeze of lime, cilantro, and chiltepin.
+Soup is best topped with a big squeeze of lime, cilantro, chiltepin and pico de gallo.